-Snowstorms can threaten infrastructure as the weather transition between snow/sleet and ice forms on infrastructure and equipment.
+Snowstorms are a common occurrence within the State of West Virginia.
+With warming temperatures ice might become an emerging threat to infrastructure as the weather transition between snow/sleet and ice begins to creep north.
 Below are some high-level recommendations made by WVDED.

-- 1. Consult the regional hazard mitigation plan and local authorities to identify any known problem areas within the RPDCs. - 2.
+- 1. Consult the regional hazard mitigation plan and local authorities to identify any known problem areas within the Regional Planning Districts. - 2.
 Develop an emergency response plan. - a.
 Set up a list of personnel, processes, and procedures that allow your team to quickly act. - b.
 Conduct regular trainings to ensure team members are prepared and can act. - c.
 Establish contingencies to reroute network traffic and service disruptions to prevent extended outage windows. - d.
 Have adequate spare parts, tools, and personnel to address outages. - e.
 Ensure that you have adequate backup generators and fuel to restore services. - 3.
 Establish preventive maintenance plans. - a.
 Perform vegetation maintenance to prevent overgrowth from impacting the infrastructure. - b.
-Conduct regular inspections of the OSP to ensure infrastructure is in good standing: - i.
+Conduct regular inspections of the OSP plant to ensure infrastructure is in good standing: - i.
 Check to make sure cable plant is not sagging and pole attachments are secure to poles. - ii.
 Inspect cables and conduits for any vulnerabilities. - iii.
 Wireless components are secure to towers or poles and that there is no signs of damage or corrosion. - 4.
-All aerial plant must be constructed utilizing the latest version NESC Rule 250D (Extreme Ice with Concurrent Wind) parameters.
+All aerial plant must be constructed utilizing the latest version NESC parameters.
 The plant should meet or exceed the current standard. - 5.
 Proper insulation must be used on any cabinets or building sites. - 6.
 De-icing treatments can be used on critical infrastructure. - 7.
 Tower infrastructure must be reinforced to withstand heavy loading and extreme ice.

-A.3 Scalability Scoring Criteria
+A.3 Resiliency and Scalability Credits